OpenNebula/vOneCloud-docs/docs/source/infrastructure_configuration/multi_vm_applications.rst

 .. image:: /images/oneflow_cloud_view.png
     :align: center

-`Elasticity <http://docs.opennebula.org/4.10/advanced_administration/application_flow_and_auto-scaling/appflow_use_cli.html#elasticity>`__ of each service can be defined in relation with chosen Key Performance Indicators as reported by the hypervisor.
+:doc:`Elasticity <advanced_administration/application_flow_and_auto-scaling/appflow_use_cli.html#elasticity>` of each service can be defined in relation with chosen Key Performance Indicators as reported by the hypervisor.

 .. note::

     vOneCloud does not include the ``onegate`` component which is mentioned at some places in the application flow guide.

-More information on this component in the `OneFlow guide <http://docs.opennebula.org/4.10/advanced_administration/application_flow_and_auto-scaling/oneapps_overview.html>`__.
-Also, extended information on how to manage multi-tier applications is available `this guide <http://docs.opennebula.org/4.10/advanced_administration/application_flow_and_auto-scaling/appflow_use_cli.html>`__.
+More information on this component in the :doc:`OneFlow guide <advanced_administration/application_flow_and_auto-scaling/oneapps_overview.html>`.
+Also, extended information on how to manage multi-tier applications is available :doc:`this guide <advanced_administration/application_flow_and_auto-scaling/appflow_use_cli.html>`.